Results

 Introduction

 LFW provides information for supervised learning under two different training paradigms: image-restricted and unrestricted.
 Under the image-restricted setting, only binary "matched" or "mismatched" labels are given, for pairs of images.
 Under the unrestricted setting, the identity information of the person appearing in each image is also available, allowing one to potentially form additional image pairs.
-For more information, see the readme.

 Results in red indicate methods accepted but not yet published (e.g. accepted to an upcoming conference).
 Results in green indicate commercial recognition systems whose algorithms have not been published and peer-reviewed.
 We emphasize that researchers should not be compelled to compare against either of these types of results.